 Do savings affect my claim?

-Housing Benefits is affected if you have savings.
+Housing Benefit is affected if you have savings.
 If you and your partner have over £16,000 in savings and investments you will not qualify for any help towards your rent or Council Tax unless you are in receipt of a state pension guarantee credit.
-For further information please see the section on Pension Credits (link to pension credit info on Benefits advice).
+For further information please see the section on Pension Credits.

-If you and your partner are under 60, we do not count the first £6,000 of your savings and investments, and for every £250 over this level we will add £1 to your income.
+If you and your partner are under 60, we do not count the first £6,000 of your savings and investments, and for every £250 over this level we'll add £1 to your income.

-If you or your partner are 60 or over, we do not count the first £10,000 of your savings and investments, and for every £500 over this level we will add £1 to your income.
+If you or your partner are 60 or over, we do not count the first £10,000 of your savings and investments, and for every £500 over this level we'll add £1 to your income.